Linear Credit Risk Models: Case studies

 Note that we do not calibrate the volatility parameters $\sigma_i$ for $i=1,\dots,m$ since CDS spreads do not depend on the martingale components with linear credit risk models and since the factor process is observable directly from the CDS spreads.
 Furthermore, we only fit the risk-neutral drift parameters $\kappa$ and $\theta$ implied by the CDS spreads.
 The total number of parameters for LHCC(2), LHCC(3), and LHCC(3)$^*$ model is therefore equal to 5, 7, and 6 respectively.
 Equipped with a fast filter and a low dimensional parameter space, the calibration procedure is swift.

 \begin{remark} Alternatively one could estimate the parameters by performing a quasi-maximum likelihood estimation or a more advanced generalized method of moments estimation.
-This can be implemented in a straightforward manner with the LHC model if the market price of risk specification preserves the polynomial property of the factors as the real--world conditional moments of $(Y_t,X_t)$ would also then be analytical, see Appendix~\ref{sec:MPR}.
+This can be implemented in a straightforward manner with the LHC model if the market price of risk specification preserves the polynomial property of the factors as the real--world conditional moments of $(Y,X)$ are then given in closed form, see Appendix~\ref{sec:MPR}.
 The availability of conditional moments also enables direct usage of the Unscented Kalman Filter to recover the factor values at each date.
-However this approach comes at the cost of more parameters and possibly more stringent conditions on them, as well as unnecessary computational costs if we are only interest in market prices. \end{remark}
+However this approach comes at the cost of more parameters and possibly more stringent conditions on them, as well as unnecessary computational costs if we are only interested in market prices. \end{remark}

-\subsubsection{Parameters, Fitted Spreads, and Factors}
+\paragraph{Parameters, fitted spreads, and factors.}

 The fitted parameters are reported in Table~\ref{tab:paramsLCRM}.
-An important observation is that the parameter constraint in Equation~\eqref{eq:LHCCconst} is binding for each dimension in all the fitted models.
+An important observation is that the parameter constraint in~\eqref{eq:LHCCconst} is binding for each dimension in all the fitted models.
 The calibrated parameter values are similar across the different specifications which is comforting, and the calibrated default intensity upper bounds appear large enough to cover the high spread values observed during the subprime crisis.

 The fitted factors extracted from the calibration are used as input to compute the fitted spreads.
 With the fitted spreads we compute the fitting errors for each date and maturity.
 Not surprisingly the more flexible specification ${\rm LHCC }(3)$ performs the best.
 Estimating the default intensity upper bound $\gamma_1$ instead of setting an arbitrarily large value improves the calibration.
 Table~\ref{tab:rmse} reports summary statistics of the errors by maturity.
 The ${\rm LHCC }(3)$ model has the smallest RMSE for each maturity.
 In particular, its overall RMSE is half the one of the two-factor model.
 The ${\rm LHCC }(3)^*$ model faces difficulties in reproducing long-term spreads as, for example, its RMSE is twice as large as the one of the unconstrained ${\rm LHCC }(3)$ for the 10-year maturity spread for both firms.
 Figure~\ref{fig:fitLCRM} displays the fitted spreads and the RMSE time series.
 Again, the ${\rm LHCC }(3)$ appears to have the smallest level of errors over time.
 The two other models do not perform as good during the low spreads period before the financial crisis, and during the recent volatile period.
 Overall, the fitted models appear to reproduce relatively well the observed CDS spread values.